neopoly/flash_asset_resolver/README.md

 Flash Asset Resolver
 ====================

-Utilise rails manifest.yml to resolve asset paths (and leave room to use other path resolver, too).
+Utilise rails asset manifest file to resolve asset paths (and leave room to use other path resolver, too).

 Desired usage (how I'd like to use the resolver)
 ------------------------------------------------

+    ManifestAssetPathProvider.setGlobalParser(JSON.decode);

     new AssetResolver(
       new ManifestAssetPathProvider("http://my/asset/host", "http://my/asset/host/manifest-12345.json"),
       new ManifestAssetPathProvider("http://my/other/asset/host", "http://my/other/asset/host/manifest-456987.json")